 - Example: VolumeC = Radius2 (or (0.5 x diameter)2) x 3.146 x Height of overflow port x 7.48

 - There are three exposure time-frames that can be used: 3-hour, 6-hour, and 24-hour.

 - Permissible exposure time depends on the chlorine concentration applied and whether the chlorine can be added as the tank is being filled.

-- Paired time and concentration is referred to as a "Method" as per the American Water Works Association Standard.
+- Paired time and concentration is referred to as a "Method" as per Standard C652-11 of the American Water Works Association.
 Exposures of longer duration are regarded as conservative and generally result in better disinfection.

 3. Add the Correct Amount of Bleach